 During the year under review the committee had nine meetings.
 The Managing Director and Head of Credit participated in all of the meetings as invitees.
+Adv.
+Ayoub Mtafya and Joyce Mapunjo joined the committee at the end of the year to replaced Mr Naftal Nsemwa who retired due to elapse of tenor as per regulation.

-Table 2: Members of the Credit Committee as at 31st December 2022 and Meeting attendance
+Table 2: Members of the Credit Committee as at 31st December 2023 and Meeting attendance